ClimbsRocks/auto_ml/docs/source/formatting_data.rst

 Training data format
 ---------------------
 #.
 Must either be a pandas DataFrame, or a list filled with python dictionaries.
 #.
 The non-header-row objects can be "sparse".
 You only have to include attributes on each object that actually apply to that row.
+In fact, we'd recommend passing in None or nan if you have missing values- knowing that a value is missing can itself be signal.

 Header row information
 -----------------------